 Wine producers from France and Italy are good examples of companies pursuing such a strategy.

 As part of this strategy, a company must invest in adapting its products or services to local markets.
 Also, these companies use marketing strategies to position their product in a way that reflects the local community and traditions.
 Such firms have a decentralized structure.

 These companies also have their headquarters in their home country, but their subsidiaries are also headquartered abroad.
 In addition, these companies set up sales offices, production facilities, or warehouses in foreign markets.
 Global subsidiaries operate relatively independently and without interference from the central headquarter.

 Such a strategy involves some financial risk, as companies make large investments in adapting their products and services to local needs.

 It is the opposite of a multi-domestic strategy.
 Companies pursuing such a strategy use economies of scale to increase their reach and revenue.
-To reduce their costs, a company strives to standardize its product or service.
-Although a company standardizes its product or service, they make few adjustments to make their product or service fit for the local market.
+To reduce its costs, a company strives to standardize its product or service.
+Although a company standardizes its product or service, they make a few adjustments to make its product or service fit for the local market.

 Structurally, these companies have a central headquarters, usually located in their home country.
 In addition, they also set up operations in foreign countries as well.
 Such a structure is known as the hub-and-spoke model, a term commonly used in the logistics and distribution industry.

 Moreover, such a strategy is also effective for companies whose products or services remain hidden from consumers.
-Intel chips, Qualcomm processor chips are some good examples of this structure.
+Intel chips and Qualcomm processor chips are some good examples of this structure.

 It is the most complex international business strategy.
 We can say that it is a combination of global and multi-domestic strategies.
 The aim of this strategy is to help companies maximize local responsiveness, increase local presence and add a local aspect, as well as benefit from global integration.